Lot (biblical person)

-Lot (/lɒt/; לוֹט Lōṭ, lit. "veil" or "covering"; Λώτ Lṓt; لُوط Lūṭ; Syriac: ܠܘܛ Lōṭ) was a man in the biblical Book of Genesis, chapters 11–14 and 19.
-Notable events in his life include his journey with his uncle Abram (Abraham); his flight from the destruction of Sodom and Gomorrah, during which Lot's wife became a pillar of salt; and his being intoxicated by his daughters so that they could have sexual intercourse with him and ensure their family would have descendants.
+Lot (/lɒt/; לוֹט Lōṭ, lit. "veil" or "covering"; Λώτ Lṓt; لُوط Lūṭ; Syriac: ܠܘܛ Lōṭ) was a man mentioned in the biblical Book of Genesis, chapters 11–14 and 19.
+Notable events in his life recorded in Genesis include his journey with his uncle Abraham; his flight from the destruction of Sodom and Gomorrah, during which his wife became a pillar of salt.
+He is regarded as the parental ancestor of Ammonites and Moabites, the enemies of Israelites.

 Biblical account

 According to the Hebrew Bible, Lot was born to Haran, who died in Ur of the Chaldees.
 Terah, Lot's grandfather, took Abram (later called Abraham), Lot, and Sarai (later called Sarah) to go into Canaan.
-They settled at the site called Haran where Terah died.
+They settled at the site called Haran, where Terah died.

 As a part of the covenant of the pieces, God told Abram to leave his country and his kindred.
 Abram's nephew Lot joined him on his journey and they went into the land of Canaan, settling in the hills of Bethel.

 Due to famine, Abram and Lot journeyed into Egypt, but Abram pretended that his wife Sarai was his sister.
 Hearing of her beauty, the Pharaoh took Sarai for his own, for which God afflicted him with great plagues.
 When the Pharaoh confronted Abram, Abram admitted that Sarai had been his wife all along, and so the Pharaoh forced them out of Egypt.